How to Prepare for the C-Suite Executive Interview

 References

-• How would you describe your relationship with the candidate?
+• How would you describe your professional relationship with the candidate?

-• When you think of candidate, what words come to mind?
+• When you think of the candidate, which words or qualities immediately come to mind?

-• How would you characterize the candidate as a leader?
+• How would you characterize the candidate’s leadership style and effectiveness?

-• How would you describe the candidate’s track as an innovator?
+• How would you assess the candidate’s record as an innovator or driver of change?

-• How would you describe the candidate’s ability to manage up, down and across an organization?
+• How would you describe the candidate’s ability to manage relationships and performance upward, downward, and across the organization?

-• How would you describe the candidate’s strengths as a strategist and tactician? .
+• How would you evaluate the candidate’s strengths as both a strategist and a tactician?

-• Can you describe a time when the candidate was responsible for executing a major change or turnaround?
-How was it handled?
+• Can you share an example of when the candidate successfully led a major change initiative or organizational turnaround?

-• How does the candidate respond when under extreme pressure?
+• How does the candidate typically perform under high-pressure or demanding circumstances?

 The best reference checks provide a 360-degree view of a candidate’s personality, character, on-the-job performance and leadership style, including how well the executive collaborates and innovates within teams.
 To that end, the executive search firm or hiring organization tend to consult varied sources, including the following: